• Advertise with Borderstan this Spring!

 Theater J at 1529 16th Street NW

-• “Andy and The Shadows” begins April 3.
+- “Andy and The Shadows” runs through May 5.
 “A comedy about family with Freudian hallucinations and pre-marital angst, from Theater J’s Artistic Director and award winning playwright.
 Zipping from one rite-of-passage (and time period) to the next, Andy Glickstein is the filmmaking son of Holocaust refugees looking back at the wild weekend of his engagement to Sarah — as party plans fall apart; a famous film flop is hilariously re-made; duendé is discovered; and two vulnerable, differently indomitable parents and their pasts become more deeply understood.”
 (Theater J)

 Get an RSS Feed for all Borderstan stories or subscribe to Borderstan’s daily email newsletter.